-As Australia is such a big country, the climate differs greatly behind different parts of the country.
+As Australia is such a big country, the climate differs greatly based on what part of the country you are pitching your tent in.
 Your trip will benefit from carefully considering what time of the year to undertake your trip, or the order in which you will visit different parts of the country.

 When to Visit Northern Australia

 When visiting the northern half of Australia and wanting to camp, you should avoid the wet season.
 The wet season lasts roughly from October to April.
 During this half to the year, rain is frequent, with flooding a real possibility, and many roads impassable for months on end.

 Plus its tropical cyclone season (otherwise known as hurricanes or typhoons in other parts of the world).
 Even if it’s not raining, it’s also the hottest time of the year, with many locations reaching 40C plus temperatures every day.

 The dry season is the best time to visit northern Australia, particularly if you’re camping, during the months May to September.
 Temperatures are mild, with top temperatures more likely to be around 30C, possibly in the high 30Cs in some places, and you can go for months without rain.

 The one down side is that during the latter months of the dry season, the ground in camping sites in national parks can get very hard, with it difficult at times to hammer in pegs.